WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   TLS server for their origin.

 Exchange (noun)
-: An HTTP request from a client and the matching response from a server.
-These make up an entire HTTP/2 stream or a contiguous block of an HTTP/1 connection.
+: An HTTP request/response pair.
+This can either be a request from a client and the matching response from a server or the request in a PUSH_PROMISE and its matching response stream.
 Defined by {{!RFC7540}} section 8.

 Intermediate
 : An entity that fetches signed HTTP exchanges from an author or another